-Blistered Shishito Peppers & Dipping Sauce
+Blistered Shishito Pepper Recipe with Dipping Sauce

 Blistered Shishito Peppers and Dipping Sauce are a summer treat that can be served as a snack or side dish.
 Stir up the sweet, sour, salty and savory condiment in just a minute.